JustDooooIt/GMUI/README.md

     print('updated')
 ```

-> vm is a variable that belongs to the parent script and is the instance that manages the current scene data
+> `vm` is a variable that belongs to the parent script and is the instance that manages the current scene data

-> vm.define_reactive converts the dictionary to a responsive object
+> `vm.define_reactive` converts the dictionary to a responsive object

-> mounted method will be executed after ready, i.e. after the component has finished rendering
+> `mounted` method will be executed after ready, i.e. after the component has finished rendering

-> the updated method will be executed when you change the data
+> `updated` method will be executed when you change the data

 3. Finally, just use the `g-bind` directive in the XML to get the data